Community Groups

 NAMI Family & Friends Support Group

-The National Alliance on Mental Illness (NAMI), Maine will sponsor a Support Group specifically for family members and loved ones of individuals affected by mental health challenges.
-This ongoing group will meet the 2nd Tuesday of each month, is free and you can start and stop at any time.
-The group is led by trained local volunteers and provides a safe, confidential place for people to share their stories and concerns, and to learn from others.
+The National Alliance on Mental Illness (NAMI) Maine sponsors a Support Group specifically for family and friends of people living with mental health challenges.
+This ongoing group meets on the 2nd Tuesday of each month, is free and you can start and stop at any time.
+The group is led by trained facilitators with lived experiences and provides a safe, confidential place for people to share their stories and concerns, and to learn from others.
+For more information visit namimaine.org.